To export or backup your entire workspace, including all Scenes, Overlays, Sounds, and settings, see this article on Profiles.

-Ecamm Live can export your Scenes, including any Overlays and settings.
+Ecamm Live can also export individual Scenes or groups of Scenes, including any Overlays and settings within the Scene.
 This allows you to backup your work to a file or transfer your Scenes to another computer, You may also wish to keep around different sets of Scenes if you have multiple broadcasts with different setups.
 Ecamm Live Scene files have a .ecammlive file extension.

 Exporting a Scene